hj-n/zadu/README.md

 ```

-The above code snippet demonstrates how to visualize local pointwise distortions using CheckViz and Reliability Map plots. `zaduvis.checkviz` generates a CheckViz plot, which shows local Steadiness (x-axis) vs. local Cohesiveness (y-axis) for each point in the embedding. `zaduvis.reliability_map` creates a Reliability Map plot, which colors each point in the embedding according to its local Steadiness and local Cohesiveness values.
+The above code snippet demonstrates how to visualize local pointwise distortions using CheckViz and Reliability Map plots.

 ## Documentation